Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 A more detailed breakdown of the schedule will be developed and shared before the start of the term.

-Applications for the CityLAB SIR program open in April 2023.
-Once we review applications, we will let you know if you have been accepted into the program before the enrollment period for the upcoming academic year opens (by mid-June).
+Applications for the SIR program open in April, with a late May deadline.
+Once we review applications, we will let you know if you have been accepted into the program before the enrolment period for the upcoming academic year opens (by mid-June).

-McMaster students accepted into the program will be provided with course permission, and will be able to register as usual using Mosaic after they have been accepted.
+McMaster students accepted into the program will be provided with course permission, and will be able to register for CMTYENGA 4A06 and CMTYENGA 4A09 as usual using Mosaic after they have been accepted.
 Redeemer students are encouraged to meet with Kim Lammers, Registrar (klammers@redeemer.ca) to discuss available options.
 Redeemer students need a 7.0 cumulative GPA (70 or B-) to be eligible.
 If you have difficulties with the application form, please email Randy Kay, Outreach Director for Semester in Residence at kayrl@mcmaster.ca.

 Here’s a link to past projects and final reports.